-Rules specific to each residence hall will be explained in the mandatory fall residence hall meeting.
+Rules specific to each residence hall will be explained in the mandatory fall residence hall meeting and posted on each wing.

 RESIDENCE HALL / WING MEETINGS

 All residence hall/wing meetings are mandatory in order to explain necessary safety, emergency, and administrative information.
 There is a \$20 fine for missing any residence hall or wing meeting.